 The City Bar Justice Center (CBJC) increases access to justice through an effective pro bono model.

 CBJC is the largest department of the Association of the Bar of the City of New York Fund, Inc. (City Bar Fund), the 501(c)(3) affiliate of the New York City Bar Association (City Bar).
-CBJC’s origins date back to the 1980s when the City Bar created a community outreach program to provide direct representation to low-income New Yorkers.
+CBJC’s origins date back to the 1980s when the City Bar created a community outreach program to provide direct representation to New Yorkers of limited economic resources.
 Later, the program was supplemented by a free legal hotline.
 These programs played a critical role in providing pro bono legal relief following the 9/11 disaster and thereafter were centralized into the City Bar Justice Center.